As an Amazon Associate we earn from qualifying purchases .

 When is the best time to buy VR headsets on a budget?

 Getting the best deal on your new VR headset is all about timing.
 So, I recommend staying vigilant during major sales events like Black Friday or Cyber Monday.
 Retailers like Best Buy, Amazon, and official brand stores will slash their prices during these events and sometimes bundle accessories or games for free.
-You can expect anywhere between 10 and 30% off, which makes even premium models more affordable.
+You can expect a discount of anywhere between 10% and 30%, which makes even premium models more affordable.

 What to look for in a budget VR headset